 An introduction to workflows - one of two analysis modes you can use on the Terra platform.
-Workflows, aka pipelines, are a series of steps performed by an external compute engine - often used for automated, bulk analysis such as aligning genomic reads.
+Workflows -- aka pipelines -- are a series of steps performed by an external compute engine.
+They are often used for automated, bulk analysis such as aligning genomic reads.
 Pipelines run on Terra are written in Workflow Description Language (WDL), a workflow processing language that is easy for humans to read and write.

 Overview: Workflows versus interactive analysis